rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/README.md

 Hi there 👋

-We're happy to have your interest in coding guidelines for Rust deployed in safety-critical applications.
+We're happy to have your interest in tooling for Rust deployed in safety-critical applications.

 Thank you @PLeVasseur for the great template of a subcommittee.